-Notification and Transfers from a Non-Cleveland Clinic Hospital facility.
+Notification and Transfers from a Non-Cleveland Clinic Hospital

+The HBP requests notification at the time of admission (including unplanned admissions) on any admission to an out of network facility.
 Notification can be from either the member, the members family, or the admitting facility.
 Members must contact EHP Medical Management at 216.986.1050 or 888.246.6648.
 These numbers are also on the back of your medical ID card.
 Notification is requested as the HBP may request to transfer members from a non-network facility to a network facility, as well as to monitor ongoing care and discharge planning needs.